Nigel Hawthorne: Early years

-Career
+Acting career

 Hawthorne made his professional stage debut in 1950, playing Archie Fellows in a Cape Town production of The Shop at Sly Corner.
 Unhappy in South Africa, he decided to move to London, where he performed in various small parts including an appearance in a 1969 episode of the comedy series Dad's Army.

 Finding success in London, Hawthorne decided to try his luck in New York City and eventually got a part in a 1974 production of As You Like It on Broadway.
 Around this time, he was persuaded by Ian McKellen and Judi Dench to join the Royal Shakespeare Company.
 He also supplemented his income by appearing in television advertisements, including one for Mackeson Stout, and in the early 1990s starred alongside Tom Conti in a long-running series of commercials for Vauxhall.

 He returned to the New York stage in 1990 in Shadowlands and won the 1991 Tony Award for Best Actor in a Play.

-Although Hawthorne had appeared in small roles in various British television series since the late 1950s, such as reformed ex-con Worm Wellings in an episode of Going Straight opposite Ronnie Barker, his most famous role was as Sir Humphrey Appleby, the Permanent Secretary of the fictional Department of Administrative Affairs in the television series Yes Minister (and Cabinet Secretary in its sequel, Yes, Prime Minister), for which he won four BAFTA awards during the 1980s.
+Although Hawthorne had appeared in small roles in various British television series since the late 1950s, such as reformed ex-con Worm Wellings in an episode of Going Straight opposite Ronnie Barker, one of his most famous roles was as Sir Humphrey Appleby, the Permanent Secretary of the fictional Department of Administrative Affairs in the television series Yes Minister (and Cabinet Secretary in its sequel, Yes, Prime Minister), for which he won four BAFTA awards during the 1980s.
 He became a household name throughout the United Kingdom, which opened the doors to film roles.

-In 1982, Hawthorne appeared in Richard Attenborough's Gandhi, alongside a cast including Martin Sheen, John Mills, Candice Bergen, John Gielgud, Ian Charleson and Ben Kingsley.
-That same year, he starred opposite Clint Eastwood in the Cold War thriller Firefox, where he played a dissident Russian scientist.
+In 1982, Hawthorne appeared in Richard Attenborough's Gandhi, alongside a cast including Martin Sheen, John Mills, Candice Bergen, John Gielgud, Ian Charleson, and Ben Kingsley.
+The same year, he starred opposite Clint Eastwood in the Cold War thriller Firefox, where he played a dissident Russian scientist.
 Other film roles during this time included Demolition Man.

-This period led into his most famous role: that of King George III in Alan Bennett's stage play The Madness of George III (for which he won a Best Actor Olivier Award) and the film adaptation titled The Madness of King George, for which he received an Academy Award nomination for Best Actor and won the BAFTA Film Award for Best Actor.
+This period led into Hawthorne's role of King George III in Alan Bennett's stage play The Madness of George III (for which he won a Best Actor Olivier Award) and the film adaptation titled The Madness of King George, for which he received an Academy Award nomination for Best Actor and won the BAFTA Film Award for Best Actor.

-After this success his friend Ian McKellen asked him to play his doomed brother, Clarence, in Richard III, and Steven Spielberg asked him to play lame-duck president Martin Van Buren in Amistad.
+After this success, Hawthorne's friend Ian McKellen asked him to play his doomed brother, Clarence, in Richard III, and Steven Spielberg asked him to play lame-duck president Martin Van Buren in Amistad.
 He won a sixth BAFTA for the 1996 TV mini-series The Fragile Heart.
 He also drew praise for his role of Georgie Pillson in the London Weekend Television series Mapp and Lucia.

 Hawthorne was also a voice actor and lent his voice to two Disney films: Fflewddur Fflam in The Black Cauldron (1985) and Professor Porter in Tarzan (1999).
 He also voiced Captain Campion in the animated film adaptation of Watership Down (1978).